 “You always have the footprint of what you did last year to the next year, and the year after.
 It's the proof right there at your fingertips."

 Future and legacy planning.
 In addition to being able to analyze the work and results from year to year, farm management software records help in longer-term planning, something that's especially helpful when transitioning the operation to future generations.
-Michael Bates of Bates Next Generation Farms in Rockton, IL, discusses recordkeeping and the passing of data to the next generation.
+Michael Bates of Bates Next Generation Farms in Rockton, IL, sees strong value in recordkeeping for passing farm data to the next generation.
 “I'm sure as with most family operations, the information has always been just in dad and grandpa's head,” he says.
 “It hasn't been down on paper or on a computer platform where everybody has access to it.”

 Bates realizes that having a farm management software system will be especially valuable as time continues and one day his heirs take over the family farm.
-With farm management software, important historical data will be retained within the cloud, not lost as time passes, setting future generations up for success.
+Important historical data will be retained within the cloud, not lost as time passes, setting future generations up for success.

 "We've just barely scratched the surface"